-Local councillor Jack Swain, appointed acting chairman, told the gathering: 'I think that with the revival of old enthusiasm in the city, Peterborough will ultimately find a place in the Football League.'
-It took almost 40 years for that dream to come to fruition in 1960, a milestone which, in itself, was the start of a fresh roller coaster ride through every soccer experience from delight to despair.
+Local councillor Jack Swain, appointed acting Chairman, told the gathering: 'I think that with the revival of old enthusiasm in the city, Peterborough will ultimately find a place in the Football League.'
+It took 26 years for that dream to come to fruition in 1960, a milestone which, in itself, was the start of a fresh roller coaster ride through every soccer experience from delight to despair.

-One thing which seemed to follow on from the days Peterborough and Fletton was the present club's now world famous 'Posh' nickname.
-Its origins are obscure but are most widely believed to have stemmed from player manager Pat Tirrel who said in close season of 1921 that he was looking for 'Posh players for a Posh team.'
-Peterborough and Fletton, also known as the 'Brickies,' folded in 1932 leaving behind debts of £248.1s.11p, a not inconsiderable sum in those days and the new club had first to obtain confirmation from the Football Association and Northamptonshire Football Association that there were no liabilities.
+One thing which seemed to follow on from the days Peterborough and Fletton United was the present club's now world-famous 'Posh' nickname.
+Its origins stemmed from Pat Tirrel, the manager of Fletton United, who said in the close season of 1921 that he was looking for Posh players to form a Posh team, by Posh he meant good, and it stuck from that.
+Before that Fletton United were known as the Brickies or Claydobbers due to the brickworks in the area.
+Fletton added Peterborough to their name in 1923 becoming Peterborough & Fletton United when they joined the Southern League.
+In October 1932, the club went out of business leaving behind outstanding debts of £248.1s.11p, a not inconsiderable sum in those days and the new club had first to obtain confirmation from the Football Association and Northamptonshire Football Association that there were no liabilities.

 Clearance was quickly obtained but the fledgling club almost scored an own goal before it got off the ground.
-The delight of representatives at the annual meeting of the Midland League, where a membership application was welcomed with open arms, turned to sheer panic when it was realised they didn't have the cash between them to pay a £20 security deposit, a 10 guinea entry fee and 5 guinea subscription.
-Thankfully, Grantham Town loaned the cash and back home the Posh officials set about raising funds through the sale of five shilling shares, around 150 turning up for a first shareholders' meeting on 31st July 1934 when a ten strong board of directors, headed by Jack Swain, were elected.
+The delight of representatives at the annual meeting of the Midland League, where a membership application was welcomed with open arms, turned to sheer panic when it was realised they didn't have the cash between them to pay a £20 security deposit, a 10 guinea entry fee and 5 guinea subscriptions.
+Thankfully, Grantham loaned the cash and back home the Posh officials set about raising funds through the sale of five shilling shares, around 150 turning up for a first shareholders' meeting on 31st July 1934 when a ten strong board of directors, headed by Jack Swain, were elected.
 Incredibly, when Posh resigned from the Midland League in 1960 after their election to the Football League, the original £20 deposit was refunded!

 The weekly Posh wage bill was £38 and admission charges were set at one shilling for men (5p), six pence (2.5p) for women and the unemployed and, one shilling for transfer to the stand.
 As the big kick-off approached City Council workmen descended to build new dressing rooms at the rear of the stand and local businesses were eager to help, Midgate outfitters E.B.Jackson donating shirts, Hoyles of Westgate gave towels and George Stokes of Church Street presented a new football.